 Pea weevils have been found in the Wairarapa area of the lower North Island.
 If we don't stop them from spreading to other parts of New Zealand, they could have a serious effect on our pea growing and processing industries.

-MPI is working with local growers to rid the Wairarapa of the pest by placing a 2-year ban on growing green peas (including sugar snap and snow peas) in the area.
+MPI is working with local growers to rid the Wairarapa of the pest by placing a minimum 2-year ban on growing green peas (including sugar snap and snow peas) in the area.
 Pea weevil larvae only feed on peas so if we remove their food source, they'll die out.

 What's being done?